getserved/news_challenge/news-challenge/README.md

 - [✔] conditional classNames
 - [✔] Typescript supportive
 - [✔] Possible to set Image srcset or images for differenct breakpoints or 'next/image' if needed
+- [✔] Aria attribuites and web-accessbilities could be added

 ### Api
 - [✔] Fetch local data by axios